Planning on Moving Overseas

 Make Copies of All Important Documents

-The last thing that you want is to find yourself stuck in a foreign country trying to explain to the authorities that you lost your passport.
-Make copies of your passport, license, medical records, and health insurance in case the original copy is lost.
-For added safety, laminate each of these documents to keep them protected from rain or wear and tear.
+The last thing you want is to find yourself stuck in a foreign country trying to explain to the authorities that you lost your passport.
+Make copies of your passport, license, birth certificate, medical records, marriage certificates, and health insurance in case the original copy is lost.
+For added safety, laminate these documents to protect them from rain or wear and tear.

 Make Arrangements for Your First Night in Your Host Country